Convention Activities and Events

 1:00 p.m. – 4:00 p.m.

-The Colorado Speech-Language-Hearing Association (CSHA) is sponsoring several CEU-eligible workshops on Wednesday afternoon.
-Choose from one of the three workshops offered and extend your learning at the ASHA Convention.
+Several CEU-eligible workshops are offered on Wednesday afternoon.
+Choose one of the workshops to extend your learning at the ASHA Convention.
 Tickets (additional fee) for the pre-Convention workshops may be purchased when registering for the Convention.
 You may still purchase tickets to attend the pre-Convention workshops even if you do not plan to attend the Convention.
-Read more about the pre-Convention workshops.

 5:00 p.m. – 6:30 p.m.

-Is the 2015 Convention your first?
-Come to this popular gathering to learn about the Convention and to preview programs and activities slated for the next three days.
-You'll have an opportunity to meet ASHA President Judith Page and Convention Co-Chairs Julie Noel and Jeanane Ferre, as well as other ASHA representatives.
+Is this your first ASHA Convention?
+Come to this popular gathering to get an overview of our annual event and to preview programs and activities slated for the next three days.
+You'll have an opportunity to meet the ASHA President and Convention Co-Chairs, as well as other ASHA staff and volunteer representatives who can provide answers and guidance for your first ASHA Convention.
+The First Timers' Welcome is also a great time to connect with others attending for the first time.
 Enjoy light refreshments.

 5:30 p.m. – 7:30 p.m.

-ASHA members are invited to spend the evening with the ASHA-PAC Board at the Corner Office!
-Enjoy innovative and eclectic hand-crafted cocktails with house made ingredients.
-Using the freshest ingredients possible, the Corner Office's global cuisine will expand your culinary horizons...without ever leaving home.
+ASHA members are invited to spend the evening with the ASHA-PAC Board at a fun off-site venue.
 This special event benefits the ASHA Political Action Committee, which serves as the political voice of the audiology and speech-language pathology professions on Capitol Hill.
-Tickets are available through registration only to ASHA members for a suggested $50 contribution;* additional tickets may be purchased at the door.
-Free self-parking for 2 hours or less is available at the Curtis Hotel next door.
+A suggested donation of $60 is appreciated.* Purchase your tickets in advance through registration or purchase tickets, as available, at the door.

 Opening General Session